-Less than 8% of the workforce use Business Intelligence tools.
+Less than 8% of the workforce use Artificial Intelligence and/or Machine Learning tools (AI/ML).
 An extreme statement but adoption quotes from differing sources range from 4% to 40%.
-Considering that Business intelligence in its many guises has been touted as a business savior for 20 years – any number less that 50% is incredible.
-The focus on the executive office with BI tools, while increasing their visibility (because of the target audience profile) has not been pushed down to middle management or to the field in most cases.
-The middle management group generally has adopted BI almost as a shadow – using Excel spreadsheets and the like to support their decision making.
-However shadow BI has significant challenges – info is not shared, not current nor vetted by business process owners (eg the CFO).
+Considering that Artificial Intelligence in its many guises has been touted as a business savior for 20 years – any number less that 50% is incredible.
+The focus on the executive office with AI tools, while increasing their visibility (because of the target audience profile) has not been pushed down to middle management or to the field in most cases.
+The middle management group generally has adopted AI almost as a shadow – using Excel spreadsheets and the like to support their decision making.
+However shadow AI has significant challenges – info is not shared, not current nor vetted by business process owners (eg the CFO).

 There are a number of reasons for the fact that automating business intelligence gathering and dissemination.
-Chief amongst them are:
+Chief among them are:

 - the lack of recognition of information and its use as a corporate asset